 The CARES Act also expanded the Medicare Accelerated and Advance Payment Program, which allows for eligible health care facilities to request up to six months of advance Medicare payments.
 Such accelerated payments are interest free for 29 months for most acute care hospitals.
 The Centers for Medicare and Medicaid Services (CMS) began to apply claims for services provided to Medicare beneficiaries against the advance payments received by hospitals and other eligible health care facilities after approximately 13 months starting in April 2021.
-As of June 30, 2020, the System had received approximately \$11,267,000 of payments under this program.
-As of June 30, 2021, the System had repaid approximately \$1,220,000.
+During 2020, the System received approximately \$11,267,000 of payments under this program.
+As of June 30, 2022 and 2021, the System had repaid approximately \$7,693,000 and \$1,220,000, respectively.